 Fort Worth itself has not enacted a Dallas-style single-family residential ban on short-term rental, but the regulatory situation across Tarrant and Dallas counties is unsettled.
 Short-term rentals heavily restricted in Fort Worth.
 Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, $150).
 Fort Worth prohibits short-term rentals in all residential zoning districts.
 Short-term rentals are only allowed in commercial, mixed-use, and industrial zones with registration ($150 initial, $100 renewal).
 Court upheld the ban in March 2025.
 Maximum 9 guests, with a 3-per-bedroom limit.
 Hotel occupancy tax collection is required.
 Investors modelling short-term rental returns in any of the ranked suburbs should verify current zoning and permit requirements at the specific address before closing.
 A blocked ordinance can be reinstated on appeal, and a short-term rental thesis that only works at full-tourism occupancy is vulnerable to regulatory tightening.
 For a more permissive comparison, rural Texas counties outside Dallas-Fort Worth continue to operate under state-preemption protection with no city-level bans.

 These are city- and ZIP-level medians.
-Individual properties diverge significantly: a 2-bed apartment in Stockyards/North Side (76164) will yield differently from the 3-bed house median shown here, and within any ZIP there is a two-to-three percentage point yield band around the median.
+Individual properties differ: a 2-bed apartment in Stockyards/North Side (76164) will yield differently from the 3-bed house median shown here, and within any ZIP there is a two-to-three percentage point yield band around the median.
 Explore rental data in the dashboard to see suburb-level data for every bedroom count and property type, including net yield after property tax, insurance, and management.
 See the market score methodology and data sources for how these numbers are calculated.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Fort Worth in the dashboard
+Take Fort Worth further in the dashboard

-View Fort Worth →See your neighborhood's full short-term rental vs long-term rental breakdown
+Open Fort Worth →See your neighborhood's full short-term rental vs long-term rental breakdown

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.